Sports Betting Guide

-New bookmakers are entering the market almost every day, and tipsters can pick the one which fits their needs.
-So, how to choose the one that fits the most?
-For sure, one of the fundamental criteria must be the amount of so-called bookmaker’s margin.
+New bookmakers are entering the market almost every day, and punters can pick the one which fits their needs.
+So, how to choose the online bookmaker that fits you the most?
+For sure, one of the fundamental criteria must be the size of a provision imposed by the bookmakers on every single bet - a co-called a margin.

 What is a bookmaker’s margin?

-We will tell you this secret.
-Online bookmakers are not charity institutions, they are profit-oriented.
-So, how do they make that profit?
-Lots of unexperienced tipsters think that the primary source of income is coming from the lost bets, which is complete nonsense.
+Online bookmakers are not charity institutions, they are profit-oriented organisations.
+Have you ever wondered how do they actually make their money?
+Lots of inexperienced punters think that the primary source of income is coming from the lost bets, which is complete nonsense.

-The truth is that bookmakers are making money on every ticket regardless of the fact if it’s a winning or losing one.
-The margin concept is introduced right here.
-The higher it is, the lower are the odds, and the more money bookmaker makes.
+The truth is that bookmakers are making money on every single bet regardless of whether it’s a winning or losing one.
+We would try to explain more about the margin concept down below.
+The higher it is, the shorter are the odds, and the more money bookmakers make.

-What exactly is this margin?
-Simply saying it is a fee, commission that is taken by bookmakers for providing betting service.
+So, what exactly is this margin?
+Simply saying it is a fee or commission that is taken by the online bookmaker for providing betting service.
 The coin flip is a perfect example.
-Let’s say, there’s a bookmaking company that takes bets on coin flips.
+Let’s say, there’s an online betting operator that takes bets on coin flips.
 It’s giving 2.00 (1/1) for heads and 2.00 (1/1) for tails.
-Saying that there is around 50% chance for getting either side, the bookmaker’s profit will be very low, meaning loses.
+Saying that there is around a 50% chance for getting either side, the bookmaker’s profit will be very low, with a high chance of facing loses.
 Why?

-Odds for such a bet will be exactly corresponding to the possibility of its happening.
+The odds for such a bet will be directly corresponding to the likelihood of the event occurring.
 In such a case neither the bookmaker will make a profit nor the punter have any advantage (so-called zero value bet).

 How to calculate the margin for a particular bet?

-Finding out the margin imposed on the bet is an ABC for every self-respected tipster.
-Despite our huge surprise that most of you think this way when betting, we are not playing against some team (like Barcelona), but against the bookmaker and its odds.
+Finding out the margin imposed on the bet is an ABC for every decent bettor.
+Despite our huge surprise that most of you think the way you do when betting, we are never betting against a team or a player (like Barcelona, for example), but only against the bookmaker and its offered odds.

-So, how to calculate the margin?
+So, how do you calculate the margin?
 It is very simple.
-It’s enough just to follow this example down below.
+It’s enough just to follow the example down below.

 As it shows the margin imposed on this particular bet is around 11%, which isn’t too good and tipsters should rather stay away from it.

-Example of bookmaker margin for the 1X2 type of bet:
+The example of how to calculate the margin for the 1X2 type of bet:

-In this case, the margin is a little over 6% and maybe is not the lowest on the market but surely the most common.
+In this case, the margin is a little over 6%, which might not be the lowest on the market but surely the most common one.

-The size of the margin depends on lots of things.
-Most importantly, on a bookmaker’s policy.
-Some companies offer really low odds, which attracts clients to stick with them.
-Others offer a modest welcome bonus but have a margin that is often lower than 5%.
-That is the reason why only the best tipsters create accounts with those particular bookmakers.
+The size of the margin depends on a lot of things.
+However, most importantly, on a bookmaker’s policy.
+Some companies offer really competitive prices, which make clients stick with them for longer, while others offer a modest welcome bonus but have a margin that is often lower than 5%.
+That is exactly the reason why the best punters only register with such recommended online bookmakers.

-The next factor, the margin depends on is the market’s popularity.
-It’s obvious that bookmaker doesn’t have as much knowledge about the Croatian 2nd hockey league than about the Champions League.
-Therefore, proposing odds for the aforementioned hockey match is riskier and to somehow minimize it, they have to impose a higher fee (margin).
+The next factor the margin depends on is the market’s popularity.
+It’s obvious that bookmakers do not have as much knowledge about the Croatian 2nd ice hockey league than about the Champions League.
+Therefore, offering odds for the theoretical hockey match is riskier and requires something to minimise or mitigate the risk, which a higher margin does well.